wpaccessibility/accessibility-handbook/best-practices/quick-start-guide/index.md

 - Give any decorative images in an `img` element an empty alt (`alt=""`).
 - Describe (for non-visual readers) the contents and purpose of the image in the alternate text.

-More on images in this handbook: [Alternative text for images](https://make.wordpress.org/accessibility/handbook/best-practices/content/alternative-text-for-images/).
+**Note**: More on images in this handbook: [Alternative text for images](https://make.wordpress.org/accessibility/handbook/best-practices/content/alternative-text-for-images/).

 ## Color Contrast